tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 1/29/2025 at 12:00 AM*
+*Updated 1/30/2025 at 12:00 AM*
-### What is produced during photosynthesis?
+### Which of the following is about the Watergate scandal?
 <details>
 <summary>
-hydrogen
+'All the King's Men'
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-nylon
+'All the Pretty Horses'
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-oxygen
+'All the President's Men'
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-light
+'All the Right Moves'
 </summary>

 :x: *Wrong...*